cc-archive/vocabulary-legacy/src/tokens/Spaces/Spaces.md

 ### `rem` based

-Vocabulary provides a number of spaces calculated as a fraction of the font size of the root element, which is by default 16px.
+Vocabulary provides a number of spaces calculated as a fraction of the font size of the root element.
+This is set to 16 pixels by default but can be overridden.

 ```jsx
 <Spaces units="rem"/>